SkillsFundingAgency/dfc-digital/README.md

 ## SQL Azure

+## REDIS
+Redis caching is not used on local development machines.
+But it is used when our solution is deployed in Azure Load Balanced environment.

 ## Azure Search

 The default search features in this solution use Azure Search as its search engine.